CodeCoachJS/.github/profile/README.md

 So what does that mean?

-There are no answer sheets here or paint by numbers assignments.
+There are no answer sheets here or watch and type tutorials.
 What you will find are apps with broken or incomplete features that you will need to build through a combination of research, watching videos and reaching out via Slack!

 **You will find instructions in the README.md** files of each of these projects as well as additonal challenges like recording a video of a difficult concept.
 You'd be surprised how much you will learn from recording yourself attempting to explain something you think you know 😉.